Topology of Cut Complexes of Graphs: Introduction

 Eagon and Reiner's reformulation \cite[Proposition 8]{EagonReiner1998} of Fr\"oberg's theorem includes the following equivalences.

 \begin{theorem} The graph $G$ is chordal $\!\iff\!$ $\Delta_2(G)$ is shellable $\!\iff\!$ $\Delta_2(G)$ is vertex decomposable. \end{theorem}

-Inspired by this theorem, we study the following generalization of the simplicial complex $\Delta_2(G)$.
+Fr\"oberg's Theorem deals with ideals generated by monomials of degree two.
+Consideration of higher degree monomials leads us to the following generalization of the simplicial complex $\Delta_2(G)$.
 Let $k\ge 1$.
 Define a complex whose facets are complements of sets $F$ of size $k$ in $G$ such that the induced subgraph of $G$ on the vertex set $F$ is disconnected; we call this the $k$-cut complex of $G$, and denote it by $\Delta_k(G)$.
 This complex was first introduced in \cite{DenkerMastersReport}.
-A different generalization, the total $k$-cut complex $\Delta_k^t(G)$, is treated in \cite{BDJRSX-TOTAL2022}.
+A different generalization, the total $k$-cut complex $\Delta_k^t(G)$, is treated in \cite{BDJRSX-TOTAL2024}.
 The two notions coincide for $k=2$.